 What did I learn?

 The most challenging part of the project was expanding the site’s capabilities as the business grew.
-They started out with one location and added three more.
+They began with one location and added three more.
 The growth meant more faculty roles tied to particular locations.
-I felt over my head and reached out to some developer friends who set me on the right path.
-A solution was delivered and I was reminded of the importance of peers and your actual social-network, in the freelance-world.
+I felt over my head and reached out to developer friends who set me back on the right path.
+With their help a solution was delivered.
+It was a reminder for me of the importance of your actual social network.

 Deliverables: Site design, Custom WordPress Theme, WordPress Manual, Website Manual, Email integration